nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Build an up-to-date Nautobot Docker Image

-An up-to-date Nautobot local docker image named `local/nautobot-dev:local-py${PYTHON_VER}` is required before we start building our kubernetes deployments.
+An up-to-date Nautobot local docker image named `local/nautobot-dev:local-py${PYTHON_VER}` is required before you start building your kubernetes deployments.
 The default `PYTHON_VER` is set to 3.11.
 If you have a different python version, for example 3.9, you will need to replace every occurrence of `local/nautobot-dev:local-py3.11` in `nautobot-deployment.yaml` and `nautobot-cm1-configmap.yaml` with `local/nautobot-dev:local-py3.9` to make sure that minikube pick up the correct local nautobot image in your docker environment.

 Run the following command to point your terminal to use the docker daemon inside minikube.
-This will ensure that your up-to-date local image named `local/nautobot-final-dev:local-py${PYTHON_VER}` is used when we build our kubernetes deployments.
+This will ensure that your up-to-date local image named `local/nautobot-final-dev:local-py${PYTHON_VER}` is used when you build your kubernetes deployments.

 ```bash
 eval $(minikube docker-env)
 ```

 Now you can build your nautobot image locally using the `invoke build` command.
-After the build is complete, we are ready to build our kubernetes deployments.
+After the build is complete, you are ready to build your kubernetes deployments.

 ### Starting the Deployments and Services

 Once you have confirmed that you have all the files listed above.
-We can start the required deployments and services:
+You can start the required deployments and services:

 To start all deployments: